rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   to reason if we can possibly discover that path, even if we should
 >   have to give up as futile much that was included in the purpose
 >   which we had previously adopted without deliberation. [^Kant1787pBvii]

+-   Spivak, D.I.
+(2013).
+[Category theory for scientists](https://arxiv.org/abs/1302.6946). [^Spivak2013]
+    -   In the introduction, in a rather positivist way, Spivak describes his view that category theory can be used to ground truth in observation.

 ![Spivak's figure "intended to evoke thoughts of the scientific method". [^Spivak2013p5]](img/Spivak-scientific-method.png){#fig:Spivak-scientific-method}